 Make the chocolate layer

-In a medium microwave-safe bowl, combine the chocolate chips, heavy cream, and butter.
-Heat on high in increments of 30 seconds, stirring well between each one until the chocolate is melted and smooth.
+In a medium microwave-safe bowl, combine the chocolate chips and oil.
+Heat on high in increments of 15 seconds, stirring well between each one until the chocolate is melted and smooth.
 Spread the chocolate evenly over the top of the nougat layer.
 Cover the pan loosely with aluminum foil and refrigerate for 2 hours.
 Lift the brownies out of the pan by the foil overhang and cut them into bars.